2023 Most Popular Online Allied Health Professions Basic Certificate Trade Schools in Nebraska

 Most Popular Online Nebraska Trade Schools for an Award Taking Less Than 1 Year in Allied Health Professions

-Our 2023 rankings named Clarkson College the most popular online school in Nebraska for allied health professions students working on their basic certificate.
-Located in the large city of Omaha, Clarkson College is a private not-for-profit college with a small student population.
+Our analysis found Clarkson College to be the most popular school for allied health professions students who want to pursue an online basic certificate in Nebraska.
+Located in the city of Omaha, Clarkson College is a private not-for-profit college with a small student population.

 Of the 40 students majoring in allied health at Clarkson College, 13% are male and 88% are female.